-Programme and risk consultant for small and capital projects, GleeYM Yasir Masood such a scenario and had developed contingency plans early in the project.
+Fortunately, we had anticipated the possibility of such a scenario and had developed contingency plans early in the project.
 These plans included identifying alternative vendors who could step in if needed.

 We immediately reached out to an alternative vendor we had vetted earlier in the project.
 This vendor had the capability to deliver the necessary CDN services, but at a slightly higher cost and with a tight timeline.

 We negotiated an expedited delivery schedule and began the transition process.
 Then, to minimise the impact on the overall project, we reallocated resources from non-critical areas to focus on the integration of the new vendor's solution.
 This included bringing in additional technical expertise to ensure the integration process went smoothly.